Resources for Students

 Connect with your High School Partnerships representative to find the best option for you.

-If you and your school counselor determine that you would benefit from our academic advising and Career Advising contact the High School Partnerships team.
-We’ll make sure you connect with the best Hawkeye advisors and staff for your goals.
+If you and your high school counselor determine that you would benefit from our academic advising contact the High School Partnerships team.
+We’ll be able to help and will make sure you connect with the best Hawkeye advisors for your goals.

 Students with disabilities may be eligible for support services designed for their needs.
-Our Special Needs Coordinator can assist you with determining your eligibility (based on a 504 or IEP).
-Contact your High School Partnerships representative to begin the process.
+Our student accessibility services coordinator can assist you with determining your eligibility (based on a 504 or IEP).
+Contact the High School Partnerships office to begin the process.

 Contact Information